d-creations/3D-stepfile-decoder/README.md

-# 3D-stepfile-decoder
+# 3D-step-file-decoder
-Decodes 3D stepfiles ISO 10303 (AP) to a Meshview of Javafx
+Decodes 3D step files ISO 10303 (AP) to a Mesh view of Javafx

+## Miscellaneous
+- This project was developed, built & tested on openJDK17.

 ## Functions done
 - Box form